dnjfr/dual-confirm/README.md

 ```
 </details>

-## 🔒 Security Considerations

-- Passwords are automatically rotated every 30 seconds
-- All database instances are isolated and run on separate Docker containers
-- Passwords are hashed using bcrypt
-- Session management includes automatic timeouts and activity monitoring
-- SSL/TLS encryption for all communications
-- Complete audit logging of all authentication attempts and password generations

-### Security Notes - For development only
+## 🔒 Security Notes - For development only

-- Default test passwords:
+- Default test passwords used for the project :
-    ```
-    Clients: "mypassword"
+  - Clients: `mypassword`
-    Advisors: "mypassword2"
+  - Advisors: `mypassword2`
-    ```
 - Production deployments should use proper password management
 - HTTPS certificates are self-signed for development